allegro/talks/Gradle at Scale with GitHub Actions/README.md

-# Gradle at scale with GitHub and GitHub Actions at Allegro - with Bartosz Galek
+# Gradle at scale with GitHub and GitHub Actions at Allegro

 https://www.youtube.com/live/gV94I28FPos